google/certificate-transparency-go/README.md

 ## Working on the Code

 Developers who want to make changes to the codebase need some additional dependencies and tools, described in the following sections.
-The [Travis configuration](.travis.yml) for the codebase is also useful reference for the required tools and scripts, as it may be more up-to-date than this document.

 ### Running Codebase Checks